-Covering in a team teaching situation (excluding Sp.
-Ed./Gen. Ed. teaming):
+Covering in a team teaching situation \$ (excluding Sp.
+Ed./Gen. Ed. teaming): Lunch monitor is \$20.00 per hour

-\$20.00 per clock hour paid on a one-

-quarter (1/4) hour basis
+\$25.00 per clock hour paid on a one-quarter (1/4) hour basis

-- 3. In the event that a teacher is required to assume the additional responsibilities of an absent teacher due to a substitute shortage in the teacher's building, such teacher shall receive additional compensation of \$20.00/clock hour paid on a one-quarter (1/4) hour basis.
+- 3. In the event that a teacher is required to assume the additional responsibilities of an absent teacher due to a substitute shortage in the teacher's building, such teacher shall receive additional compensation of \$25.00/clock hour paid on a one-quarter (1/4) hour basis.
 This additional compensation is exclusive of said teacher's planning time. - 4.
-Middle school exploratory teachers will be paid \$3,000 per semester if they teach a sixth (6th) class, subject to the following conditions:

-a.
-They will not teach an advisory class during the same period of time.

-b.
-They will not be required to teach a sixth (6th) class more than one semester in any school year unless it is voluntary.

-c.
-If class is not an entire semester, the amount will be pro-rata.
+Middle school exploratory teachers will be paid \$3,000 per semester if they teach a sixth (6th) class, subject to the following conditions: - a.
+They will not teach an advisory class during the same period of time. - b.
+They will not be required to teach a sixth (6th) class more than one semester in any school year unless it is voluntary. - c.
+If class is not an entire semester, the amount will be pro-rata. - d.

-- d.
 Teaching the sixth (6th) class will not exceed the 300 minutes of daily student contact time. - 5.
-CISCO, Novell training: with prior written approval and commitment of two (2) years in district using skills, said teacher shall be paid the summer rate up to fifty hours each session.
+CISCO, Novell training: with prior written approval and commitment of two (2) years in district using skills, said teacher shall be paid the summer rate up to fifty hours each session. - 6.
+Any teacher who is directed in writing by the School District to work on a weekend day or a day during the summer recess, and who does work such a day, shall receive the sum of \$100.00 for each such day.

-Section I. Deduction from Payroll
+Section H. Deduction from Pavroll

-Upon written authorization from the teacher, the Board shall make payroll deductions and appropriate remittance for a maximum of two (2) approved annuity and/or tax-sheltered plans/programs; the Royal Oak Schools Credit Union; United Foundation donations; other organizations, plans or programs jointly approved by the Association and the Board; and Association dues or representation fees, which may include authorized political action contributions.
+Upon written authorization from the teacher, the Board shall make payroll deductions and appropriate remittance for a maximum of two (2) approved annuity and/or tax-sheltered plans/programs; the OUR Credit Union; United Foundation donations; and other organizations, plans or programs jointly approved by the Association and the Board.

-Section J. Mileage Allowance
+Section I. Mileage Allowance

-When a teacher assigned to more than one (1) building uses an automobile to travel between school locations, he/she shall be compensated for such mileage traveled at the current IRS rate as of July $1^{\rm st}$ of each year unless the Board shall act to give other employees a higher rate at which time that new rate will apply to teachers.
+When a teacher assigned to more than one (1) building uses an automobile to travel between school locations, he/she shall be compensated for such mileage traveled at the current IRS rate as of July 1^{st} of each year unless the Board shall act to give other employees a higher rate at which time that new rate will apply to teachers.